sandialabs/wiretap/README.md

   ╰─────────────────────╯
 ```

 If you plan to attach a server directly to the client, the status command just confirms that everything is working as expected and the network layout is correct.
-If you want to attach a server to another server you must specify the API address in your `add server` command.
+If you want to attach a server to another server you must specify the API address in your `add server` command; this must reference the same Wiretap server specified by the `--endpoint` socket.
 In the example, we will want to attach to the server with API address `::2`.
 This command will generate a configuration you can deploy to the new server (through environment variables or a config), just like with the `configure` command:

 ```bash
 ./wiretap add server --server-address ::2 --endpoint 10.0.0.2:51820 --routes 10.0.1.0/24